jbroadway/docs/docs/2020.1/creator-tools/tutorials/building-interactions-with-a-scoring-system.md

 * Using a [[Creator Tools / References / Custom components / TriggerOnce]] component to add a time limit to games
 * Changing the targets over time using a [timeline](https://learn.unity.com/tutorial/timeline#5c7f8528edbc2a002053b4e6)

-These are just a few suggestions, but we hope that gives you a better understanding of how to start building your own mini games using the Flipside Creator Tools, and we look forward to seeing what you come up with!
+These are just a few suggestions, but we hope that gives you a better understanding of how to start building your own mini games using the Flipside Creator Tools, and we look forward to seeing what you come up with from here!

 ---